ibm-cloud-docs/vpc/how-to-design-your-vpc.md

 |      /26        |          59         |
 |      /27        |          27         |
 |      /28        |          11         |
 {: caption="Table 1.
-Available addresses in a subnet based on CIDR block size" caption-side="top"}
+Available addresses in a subnet based on CIDR block size" caption-side="bottom"}

-Based on these two considerations, here are the assumptions that are made for this example:
+Based on these two considerations, the following assumptions are made for this example:

 * CIDR ranges from the `172.16.0.0/12` block of RFC 1918 addresses are used for all subnets.
-* The application's presentation layer is a thin layer above a REST API.
+* The application's presentation layer is a thin layer on a REST API.
 Therefore, horizontal scaling affects the middle tier more than it affects the presentation tier.

 ## Determine each tier's subnet size
 {: #determine-each-tier-s-subnet-size}

 The next step is to determine each tier's subnet size (in terms of available addresses).
 Because each tier of the application has a presence in each zone, each zone requires three subnets.

-Take into account the following considerations when you plan each tier's subnet size:
+Consider the following information when you plan each tier's subnet size:

 * The database tier (the back end) is the least likely to need dynamic scaling, so these subnets are the smallest.
 That is, these subnets can contain the least number of available addresses.
     * _This example uses a `/27` CIDR block, which allows for 27 addresses in this tier._